Hundreds protest in Poland against proposal to ban fur breeding

-WARSAW (Reuters) - Hundreds of protesters angered by a Polish government plan to ban the breeding of animals for fur rallied on Wednesday in front of the headquarters of the ruling Law and Justice (PiS) party, facing off against a line of police.
+WARSAW (Reuters) - Poland’s ruling Law and Justice (PiS) party defended its plan to ban the breeding of animals for fur on Wednesday in parliament as hundreds of angry protesters rallied at the party’s headquarters.

 PiS submitted a bill proposing the ban, which excludes rabbit fur, and party head Jaroslaw Kaczynski cited animal welfare as the reason.
-Poland’s lower house of parliament, the Sejm, is due to debate the bill later on Wednesday.
+It is expected to get cross-party support.

+“To say we are getting rid of the agricultural branch is not true.
+No one is banning farmers from raising pigs and cows.
+This is simply a ban of the inhumane murder of these animals,” said PiS member of parliament Marek Suski during a debate in the lower house of parliament, the Sejm.

 Its opponents say such a ban would cause a number of farms to go bankrupt.
 Poland produces millions of furs a year, and the sector employs about 50,000 people.

-“Kaczynski: traitor to farmers,” the crowd chanted outside the building in central Warsaw.
+“Kaczynski: traitor to farmers,” the protesters chanted outside the building in central Warsaw.

 “PiS’s image losses will be permanent and very difficult to reverse, impossible to compensate by any means before the next elections,” Ardanowski’s letter said, quoted by the Onet.pl portal.